vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/nephrology/nephrology-transplant-medicine.md

 - Basic infection prevention measures for all comers (e.g. hydration, frequent voiding, wiping front to back, voiding after sexual intercourse)

+# Rejection - See Kidney Transplant Rejection section

+# AKI - See AKI of Kidney Transplant Section

+# Kidney Transplant Immunosuppression

+## Background

+- Most patients with kidney transplants are on triple therapy with an anti-metabolite (azathioprine or mycophenolate compound) or mTOR inhibitor + calcineurin inhibitor + prednisone

+- You may also come across patients who are on monthly infusions with belatacept, a selective T-cell co-stimulation blocker

+## Calcineurin inhibitors

+- Tacrolimus (FK), cyclosporine (CsA)

+- Envarsus XR is a once a day long acting formulation of tacrolimus

+    - Common side-effects

+        - Worsening kidney function: mediated by vasoconstriction to the afferent arterioles

+        - Hypertension- treat with CCBs

+        - Diabetes

+        - Hand tremors, headache, nausea

+        - Thrombotic microangiopathy

+        - T4 RTA- hyperkalemia

+        - Gingival hyperplasia

+## mTOR Inhibitors

+- Sirolimus, everolimus

+    - Major side effects: Poor wound healing, rarely pneumonitis

+## Anti-metabolites

+- Azathioprine

+- Mycophenolate preparations: Mycophenolate mofetil (Cellcept, MMF), Mycophenolic acid (Myfortic)

+- Side effects: Bone marrow suppression- hold for lymphopenia; GI upset- hold for diarrhea

+## Additional Information for Overnight Admits:

+- Do not change immunosuppression

+    - Exception: If pt has severe diarrhea, can hold night tacro dose and inform the day team

+- Daily tacrolimus or cyclosporine level (order qam at 5:00).
+Always order tacrolimus or cyclosporine dose at 6:00 am and 6:00 pm (regardless of what time patient takes at home, lab can only run am tacro levels at a certain time in batches)

+    - EXCEPTION: If late afternoon admission, consider paging the fellow (since its early) and ask if they want the evening dose held until the am level comes back

+- Transplant patients with normal kidney function can have regular diet